mgschwan/VRWorkout/README.md

 The game switches between those four positions.
 Try to hit the hand cues when they are between the two blue poles.
 The head cue has to be touched (not hit) with your head.

+Jog in place to receive a point multiplier, run faster to get up to 4x points.

 ## Install

 * Either directly through [Sidequest](https://sidequestvr.com)